Lorraine89/AppStore-GooglePlay-Analysis/README.md

 # AppStore-GooglePlay-Analysis
-This analysis analyze data from GooglePlay and AppleStore about the apps in its market Revised from dataquest project
+This analysis analyze data from GooglePlay and AppleStore about the apps in its market.

+Revised from dataquest project